 Please consider downloading the Prayer Cycle to your smartphone for ease of daily use.

-Diocese of Alabama – Companion Diocese Commission – The diocese had a companionship with the Diocese of Haiti and now nurtures a companion relationship with the Diocese of the Virgin Islands.
-Parishes continue relationships with parishes and ministries in Haiti, Honduras, Costa Rica, Nicaragua and Malawi.
+Diocese of Alabama – Companion Diocese Commission – The diocese has a companion diocese relationship with Honduras.
+Parishes and individuals continue mission relationships with parishes and ministries in the Virgin Islands, Haiti, Costa Rica, Nicaragua and Malawi.

 Diocese of Albany – Mission Committee – The diocese has relationships with Haiti, Peru, Down & Dromore in Northern Ireland, Maridi in South Sudan, Diocese of the Arctic in Canada, and the dioceses of Northern Malawi, and Toliara in Madagascar

 Diocese of Atlanta – Global Mission Commission – The diocese nurtures a companionship with the Diocese of Cape Coast in Ghana, and supports the work of the Episcopal Atlanta Haiti Companions.

 American Friends of the Diocese of Jerusalem – “Transforming lives of the vulnerable and displaced in the Middle East through support of schools, hospitals, and centers for children with disabilities.”
 Ministries of the Episcopal Diocese of Jerusalem include healthcare access, equitable education for girls and women, next-generation leadership, children with disabilities, and youth empowerment and employability.
 AFEDJ raises funds, undertakes advocacy, and promotes pilgrimage to the Holy Land.